vladsft/ai-legal-anayst/README.md

 - **Rotate your API keys immediately** if they are exposed or committed accidentally
 - The `.env` file is already included in `.gitignore` to prevent accidental commits
 - Review OpenAI's best practices for API key security: https://platform.openai.com/docs/guides/safety-best-practices

+## Legal Disclaimer

+**IMPORTANT**: This application provides AI-powered contract analysis for informational and educational purposes only.
+The jurisdiction analysis, legal interpretations, and recommendations generated by this system:

+- **Do NOT constitute legal advice**
+- **Should NOT be relied upon** for legal decision-making
+- **Are NOT a substitute** for consultation with qualified legal professionals
+- **May contain errors or omissions** despite best efforts at accuracy

+UK contract law is complex and fact-specific.
+Always consult a qualified solicitor or barrister for:
+- Legal advice on specific contracts
+- Assessment of legal rights and obligations
+- Guidance on contract negotiation or disputes
+- Compliance with applicable laws and regulations

+The developers and operators of this system accept no liability for any decisions made based on the analysis provided by this application.

 ## License